 What’s the difference between permanent and semi-permanent hair colour?

 A question that often crops up from our customers is to do with the strength or the ‘weight’ of hair colour; how long does hair colour last?
 How permanent is permanent hair dye?
 What’s the difference between semi permanent hair colour and permanent hair colour?
 And how long does semi permanent hair dye last?
+Should you use a Root Touch up or a Full Head Colour?

+So what is the difference between permanent and semi-permanent colour?
 We’re here to make the world of hair colour a simpler, supportive and feel-good place - so here’s the breakdown to these commonly asked questions.
 Let’s start with the heaviest weighing hair colour and work our way up.

 How long does Permanent hair colour last?